-The term saturated solution is used in chemistry to define a solution in which no more solvent can be dissolved.
+The term saturated solution is used in chemistry to define a solution in which no more solute can be dissolved in the solvent.
 It is understood that saturation of the solution has been achieved when any additional substance that is added results in a solid precipitate or is let off as a gas.

 Understanding Saturated Solutions

 There are many different factors that can affect whether something is a saturated solution.
 For example, saturation is affected by:

 - The solution's temperature

 - The solution's pressure